- Doctors & Departments

 Within the two weeks since her previous ultrasound, Nicole’s twins had developed twin-to-twin transfusion syndrome (TTTS).
 Mila, the larger of the two, was getting an overwhelming share of amniotic fluid and placental blood, causing her system to work overtime to process it; the smaller, Ciela, lacking fluid and blood, had withered.
 “Ciela was wrapped in the amniotic sac like cellophane,” says Nicole.

 The problem is the vascular connections in the placenta that allow the twin fetuses to share blood.
 It’s these connections that let the imbalance develop.
-“The mortality rate for this condition is extraordinarily high without treatment, approaching 100 percent for both twins,” says Dr. Crombleholme, Director of the Colorado Fetal Care Center at Children’s Hospital Colorado.
+“The mortality rate for this condition is extraordinarily high without treatment, approaching 100% for both twins,” says Dr. Crombleholme, Director of the Colorado Fetal Care Center at Children’s Hospital Colorado.

 The most effective treatment method, Dr. Crombleholme told Nicole, was also potentially the riskiest: fetoscopic laser ablation, in which the surgical team uses a laser to eliminate the vascular connections between twins.